-ATSU has an Emergency Operations Plan (EOP) for the Missouri, California, and Arizona campuses which is consistent with the Incident Command System (ICS) and the National Incident Management System (NIMS).
-In the event of a campus emergency posing an immediate threat to the health or safety of employees and students, the ATSU Campus Safety officer on duty or the director of campus safety will immediately notify the President's Office, who will alert the "Executive in Charge."
-The President's Office designates "Executives in Charge" who serve on a rotating basis.
-The Executive in Charge will activate command staff members, as needed.
-The EOP is located on the ATSU website at atsu.edu/security-and-emergencies and is available on the ATSU portal and on desktops of ATSU employee computer workstations.
+ATSU has an Emergency Operations Plan (EOP) for the Kirksville, Missouri; Santa Maria, California; and Mesa, Arizona, campuses which is consistent with the Incident Command System (ICS) and the National Incident Management System (NIMS).
+In the event of a campus emergency posing an immediate threat to the health or safety of employees and students, the ATSU Campus Safety employee on duty or the director of campus safety will immediately notify the President's Office, who will alert the "executive in charge."
+The President's Office designates "executives in charge" who serve on a rotating basis.
+The executive in charge will activate command staff members, as needed.
+The EOP is located on the ATSU website at <a href="https://dx.doi.org/10.1001/jat.100